For your business to succeed with Google Ads, people have to click on your ads.

 If you’re ad consistently shows up in the lower positions, then people won’t pay attention to it.
 You'll still be generating impressions, but almost no clicks.

-Why You Don't Always Want a Hight Click-Through Rate
+Why You Might Not Want a Hight Click-Through Rate

-I also have clients that sell B2B products or services, but use terms that are also used by consumers.
-Making the focus of the ad on businesses will hopefully keep consumers from clicking.
+I also have clients that sell B2B products or services but use terms that are also used by consumers.
+Making the focus of the ad business related will hopefully keep consumers from clicking.

-This is why hiring an agency or consultant who is fully trained in Google AdWords or Bing is often a good investment, despite their fees.
+This is why hiring an agency or consultant who is fully trained in Google Ads or Microsoft Ads is often a good investment, despite their fees.

-If you're looking to improve your click-through rate or more importantly, your overall business, then contact a Google AdWords Consultant such as myself.
+If you're looking to improve your click-through rate or more importantly, your overall business, then contact a Google Ads Consultant such as myself.